-You will need to complete an application form and provide other information in order for us to process your application.
+You will need to complete an application form which is available by emailing firstname.lastname@example.org and provide other information in order for us to process your application.
 All information received will be treated with respect and in confidence.

 There is lots of different legislation governing drivers.
 The laws covering the licensing of private hire drivers are contained in Part II, Local Government (Miscellaneous Provisions) Act 1976.

 The 1976 Act says we cannot grant you a licence unless we are satisfied that:

 - You are a ‘fit and proper’ person to hold a driver’s licence.